Locations:

 Can I take over-the-counter medications to treat candidiasis?

-Yes, you can take over-the-counter antifungal medicines to treat yeast infections, but the success of over-the-counter medicine is dependent on knowing which type of yeast you are trying to treat.
-This can be difficult to identify without visiting your healthcare provider who will perform a culture test of the infection and give you a specific plan catered to treat your infection.
+Yes, you can take an over-the-counter (OTC) antifungal medication.
+But the success of OTC medicine is dependent on knowing which type of yeast you’re trying to treat.
+This can be difficult to identify without visiting your healthcare provider.
+They can perform a culture test of the infection and give you a specific plan to treat your infection.

 How long does candidiasis last?